voucherifyio/voucherify-openapi/docs/reference-docs/CUSTOMERS-API-Customer-Activity-Object.md

 | object</br>`string` | <p>The type of object represented by JSON.</p> Available values: `order` |

 ## Simple Promotion Tier
-#### This is an object representing a simple promotion tier.
-Promotion tiers are always assigned to a campaign and cannot be used standalone.
+<p>This is an object representing a simple promotion tier.
+Promotion tiers are always assigned to a campaign and cannot be used standalone.</p>

 | Attributes |  Description |
 |:-----|:--------|